Prokaryotes are Bacteria, Cyanobacteria

 Their cells lack a true nucleus, and do not have any membrane-bound organelles.

-Bacteria are well known as causative agents for diseases.
+are well known as causative agents for diseases.
 However there is considerable variation in their metabolism and they can use a number of substrates as a source of energy.
-As such they perform a number of chemical transformations which are important from an environmental and agricutural perspective, and directly in food production.
+As such they perform a number of chemical transformations which are important from an environmental and agricultural perspective, and directly in food production.

-Click to see/ hide
+Click to see/ hide some examples:

-Cyanobacteria have been called blue-green 'algae' because of the blue pigment phycocyanin which they contain in addition to the green chlorophyll a, the same as most green plants, but they are not closely related to algae.
+have been called blue-green 'algae' because of the blue pigment phycocyanin which they contain in addition to the green chlorophyll a, the same as most green plants, but they are not closely related to algae.
 Sometimes they are reddish, due to the red pigment phycoerythrin.
 Some species have gas vesicles for buoyancy, and some are capable of slow gliding movement.

 Cyanobacteria are sometimes seen as 'algal blooms' in sea and lakes in warm summer weather, especially if build-up of nitrates and phosphates occurs, possibly resulting from leaching of agricultural fertilisers, or pollution incidents.
 They produce cyanotoxins which act as